-- In a pan heat the egg yolks, sugar and cornflour over a low-medium heat, whisking continuously until thickened and well combined.
+3. In a pan heat the egg yolks, sugar and cornflour over a low-medium heat, whisking continuously until thick and well combined.

-- Pour the mixture into a separate pan over a low-medium heat and continue to stir until it comes to the boil.
-Remove the pan from the heat and cover it with cling film.
+5. Pour the mixture into a separate pan over a low-medium heat and continue to stir until it comes to the boil.
+Then remove the pan from the heat and cover it with cling film.

-- Divide the cooled custard equally among the pastry cases.
-Transfer the muffin tray to the oven and bake the tarts for 18-20 minutes, or until the custard has set and is pale golden-brown and the pastry is crisp and golden.
+8. Divide the cooled custard equally among the pastry cases.
+Finally, transfer the muffin tray to the oven and bake the tarts for 18-20 minutes, or until the custard has set and is pale golden-brown and the pastry is crisp and golden.

 Allow the custard tarts to cool in a tin, then serve them straight from the tin.
 And for another way to satisfy your sweet tooth, try our super easy pancakes.